quicwg/base-drafts/draft-ietf-quic-http.md

 Other than these issues, frame type HTTP/2 extensions are typically portable to QUIC simply by replacing Stream 0 in HTTP/2 with a control stream in HTTP/3.
-HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and would be portable to HTTP/2 in the reverse manner.
+HTTP/3 extensions will not assume ordering, but would not be harmed by ordering, and are expected to be portable to HTTP/2.

 ### Comparison Between HTTP/2 and HTTP/3 Frame Types